Type of infrastructure:

 Implemented by:

-The Rich North Sea in collaboration with scientists from Waterproof, Wageningen Marine Research, NIOZ and Waardenburg Ecology; Gemini Wind Park- ZeeEnergie.
+The Rich North Sea, Waterproof, Wageningen Marine Research, NIOZ and Waardenburg Ecology; Gemini Wind Park- ZeeEnergie.

 TRL: